- West Virginia

 ATVing: Fun on Four Wheels

 If you’ve never ridden an ATV (all-terrain vehicle), the nearly 1,000-kilometer Hatfield-McCoy Trail System is the perfect place to start.
-Outfitters such as Scarlet Flame Side X Side Adventures and WV ATV Rentals offer guided tours (complete with the required permits), so even beginners can try this muddy, messy and bumpy thrill of a lifetime.
+Search for outfitters that offer guided tours (complete with the required permits), so even beginners can try this muddy, messy and bumpy thrill of a lifetime.

 Climbing: Adventure on the Rocks

 The New River Gorge is the most famous climbing site in West Virginia, but climbers should also check out Seneca Rocks in the Monongahela National Forest, a craggy fin of rock that is only accessible by trad (traditional) climbing.
 There’s also an easy hiking trail with an observation platform for non-hikers.
 Just 15 minutes away, NROCKS Outdoor Adventures offers Via Ferrata (fixed-anchor) climbs for all experience levels.

 Climbing the Seneca Rocks landmark, looming high above the trees

 At 924 meters long and 267 meters high, the New River Gorge Bridge is one of the world’s most impressive single-span arch bridges.
 If you’re ready to conquer your fear of heights (with stunning views as your reward), take the Bridge Walk tour on the catwalk directly under the bridge – happily tied to a safety cable as you walk hundreds of meters above the river.

 Amazing views under the New River Gorge Bridge